Xevaltan/freejson-nodejs/readme.md

-# EZYJSON - NEW NODEJS FILESYSTEM
+# FREEJSON - NEW NODEJS FILESYSTEM

 ### Install